Summary / TL;DR

 How Do SKAGs Still Work?

-In any SKAG campaign, advertisers have the ability to show a specific ad for a search query by using exact match keywords.
-Additionally, they can include close variants of the keywords in the ad group.
-Still, these close variants should be set as negative keywords to prevent the ad from appearing for unintended variations suggested by Google.
+In any SKAG campaign, advertisers can show a specific ad for a search query by using exact match keywords.
+They can also include close variants of the keywords in the ad group.

 What Are Single Theme Ad Groups (STAGs)?